-The problems that RPA solves include front office and call center inefficiencies, where humans simply cannot keep up with demand and tend to make mistakes—we are human after all.
+The problems that RPA solves include front-office and call center inefficiencies, where humans simply cannot keep up with demand and tend to make mistakes — we are human, after all.
 Repetitive tasks are slow and mundane to office workers, who must deal with multiple systems that don’t always like to share.
-Illustrated in the graphic below we see how inefficiencies in ordinary office processes add up to create massive time and cost wasters at scale.
+Illustrated in the graphic below, we see how inefficiencies in ordinary office processes add up to create massive time and cost wasters at scale.

 While automation can massively improve a company’s processes, it cannot do everything.
 There are times when bots need human help to make decisions.
-For example, when a chat bot is dealing with an unhappy customer, or in a borderline mortgage application case, human intervention is warranted, and attended bots can do this.
-Attended bots automate processes but from time to time they need human attention to provide a decision for the highest possible efficacy.
+For example, when a chatbot is dealing with an unhappy customer or, in a borderline mortgage application case, human intervention is warranted, and attended bots can do this.
+Attended bots automate processes, but from time to time they need human attention to provide a decision for the highest possible efficacy.

 Let’s look at how we at Automation Anywhere define and perceive attended automation and some of the use cases we try to solve.
-Automation Anywhere looks at attended automation as a set of design and runtime features that facilitate humans and Digital Workers to support each other for faster, better results, and ultimately a higher rate of customer retention and satisfaction.
+Automation Anywhere looks at attended automation as a set of design and runtime features that facilitate humans and Digital Workers to support each other for faster, better results and, ultimately, a higher rate of customer retention and satisfaction.

 The diagram below outlines the three key types of automation that Automation Anywhere offers for enterprises to improve their processes.
 Stitched together, they form the hybrid RPA workplace model.

 Exception handling can be described as a simplistic form of attended automation.
-When a bot hits an issue with a resource being unavailable or inaccessible the user is notified and prompted for an alternate execution path.
+When a bot hits an issue with a resource being unavailable or inaccessible, the user is notified and prompted for an alternate execution path.

-In industries like insurance, thousands of claims must be processed quickly and accurately to ensure internal compliance, keep costs in line, and maintain customer satisfaction at the highest possible levels.
+In industries such as insurance, thousands of claims must be processed quickly and accurately to ensure internal compliance, keep costs in line, and maintain customer satisfaction at the highest possible levels.
 RPA is the perfect solution for processing these claims, as most of them are very similar.
 However, sometimes additional input/approval is needed by an employee in order to complete a process.
 These instances might include a disputed claim, an upset customer, or even possible fraud.
 Attended bots can be programmed to identify these instances and defer them to a human, with the goal of ensuring the proper processing.